GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: Hubness Measures

 Hubness skews the distribution of $k$-occurrences, $O_k$.
 To quantify hubness, \citet{low2013hubness} proposed examining the right tail of the distribution by measuring the largest $k$-occurrence values and averaging them for robustness:

-where $\mathcal{O}_k(q)$ is the set of the $\lfloor qn \rfloor$ points with the highest $k$-occurrences, and typically $q=0.01$ is used for a small proportion. $h_1^k(q)$ measures, on average, how much more often the top $q$-fraction of points appear among $k$-nearest neighbors compared to the average point.
+where $\mathcal{O}_k(q)$ is the set of the $\lfloor qn \rfloor$ points with the highest $k$-occurrences, and typically $q=0.01$ is used for a small proportion. $h_1^k(q)$ measures, on average, how much more often the top $q$-fraction of points appear among $k$-nearest-neighbors compared to the average point.

-On the opposite side of the distribution, \citet{flexer2015choosing} proposed measuring the proportion of antihubs, $A^k$, defined as points that never appear in the $k$-nearest neighbors of any other point:
+On the opposite side of the distribution, \citet{flexer2015choosing} proposed measuring the proportion of antihubs, $A^k$, defined as points that never appear in the $k$-nearest-neighbors of any other point:

 \Cref{fig:hubness_evolution} shows that both measures indicate increasing hubness for standard Gaussian data as dimensionality grows.